 - If the debt is past the statute of limitations for your state.

 I’ve been sued by FIA Card Services; What are my options?

 When interacting with any debt collector, be sure you know your rights.
 Confirming the identity of the debt collection company and halting harassing phone calls will help make this process easier.

 Before you decide on any definite route, we recommend reviewing your entire debt situation with an expert.
-Analyzing additional debts, credit score, etc. will help you see if you are at risk of being sued by other creditors.
+Analyzing additional debts, credit scores, etc. will help you see if you are at risk of being sued by other creditors.
 It’s also imperative to confirm upfront that you actually owe the amount the company claims you do.